 An individual who permanently changes inspector classifications after being fully qualified must meet or complete the training and qualification requirements for the new classification within 2 years of the date of the change.
 [C-1]

 In such cases, previous equivalent training requirements in common between the two classifications need not be repeated, and credit for the previous similar training will be indicated in the current qualification journal.
 A fully qualified inspector is not required to complete another qualification board for the new classification.
 However, an individual who completes the examiner certification first, must successfully complete a qualification board when subsequently completing the inspector qualification process.
-Completion of the requirements for the new inspector classification will be certified by the individual’s ivision irector .
-An inspector may have multiple classifications all are maintained current.
+Completion of the requirements for the new inspector classification will be certified by the individual’s Division Director.
+Consistent with the approach used during the inspector’s initial qualification process, upon certification, the qualification memorandum will be placed into ADAMS and also entered into TMS by sending a request to TrainingSupport.Resource@nrc.gov.
+The request to the TMS support group shall include the person’s name, qualification achieved, date qualified and the Accession number of the ADAMS entry.
+The certification document that was placed into ADAMS and recorded into TMS shall serve as “proof of inspector qualification.”
+The inspector may retain their qualification signature and equivalency card(s).
+Following achievement of a qualification, the inspector/examiner/assessor should create and periodically update their profile in the Inspector Opportunities Portal.
+An inspector may have multiple classifications if all are maintained current.

 05.05 Other Administrative Requirements.